viperyl/ComfyUI-RGT/README.md

 ## Parameters

 ```
+model_type: RGT and RGT-S model, former one usually better then the RGT-S
+upsacle: x2, x3, x4 upscale
 use_chop: process image with tiled operation, save lots vram
 ```